 The Basilica Screening Series (launched at our founding in 2010) has presented an array of works, from new and repertory narrative features, documentaries, experimental films, to video and media art, often with filmmakers and special guests in attendance for a discussion following the screenings.

 Programmed by Basilica Co-Founder Tony Stone, with a range of collaborators over the seasons and presented in Basilica’s 150-seat North Hall cinema, the series has hosted Albert Maysles, Daniel McCabe, Stephanie Wang-Breal, the Safdie Brothers, John Waters, Barbara Hammer, Kidlat Tahimik, Marie Losier, Theo Anthony, Charles Atlas and many others.

 In 2016, Basilica Hudson partnered with Chris Boekmann of True/False Film Fest and focused the screening series on the documentary genre, formally launching Basilica Non-Fiction Screening Series on select Thursday evenings, June-August.
 We also added a FREE community series of Sunday matinees, once per month June-August.

 New for 2018, Basilica’s film program also saw the launch of Watch + Talk, a new FREE series, including both Non-Fiction documentary screenings and Family Friendly matinee screenings.
 Watch + Talk is focused on introducing young audiences to the power of film.
 The series is produced in partnership with two local collaborators with a focus on teens and youth engagement: the Hudson Area Library and NeXt Doc, as well as two festival partners, True/False Film Fest and New York International Children’s Film Festival.

 Watch + Talk is supported by a grant from the Fund for Columbia County, a fund of Berkshire Taconic Community Foundation.

-Basilica Hudson’s Film & Media program is supported by a grant from the The Alexander & Marjorie Hover Foundation.
+Basilica Hudson’s Film & Media program is supported in part by a grant from the Alexander & Marjorie Hover Foundation.

 Basilica Film Screenings are made possible, in part, by a generous in-kind projector loan from Second Ward Foundation.